 COVID safety measures in the Academy Workshops

-For your safety the following measures will be taken to allow for social distancing and to minimise the risk of transmission*.
+For your safety the following measures will be taken:

-- We have been working closely with the NEC to ensure the spaces used for Academy workshops allow for social distancing.
+- We have been working closely with the NEC to ensure the spaces used for Academy workshops are more spacious than usual.
 Some Suites will be opened up to double their size, and additional, larger suites (not normally used for FoQ) will host some classes this year.

 - Numbers will be capped based on classroom size, in line with current guidelines

-- Tables will be laid out ‘classroom style’ with gaps of 1.5m between each table.
+- Tables will be laid out ‘classroom style’ with gaps between each table.